Who is American Collections Enterprise?

 Most third-party collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).

-Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
-If a debt collector is harassing you, you may want to consider filing a complaint.
+Most complaints are about inaccurate reporting, harassment, or failure to verify a debt.
+If you are being harassed, consider filing a complaint.

 Your Rights When Dealing with American Collections Enterprise

-Debt collectors must abide by state and federal laws in the United States.
+Debt collectors must follow state and federal laws.
 For example, the FDCPA prohibits a debt collector from using abusive, unfair, or deceptive practices.
 In addition, the FDCPA provides you with many rights to ensure that debt collectors don’t take advantage of you.
 In particular:

-• American Collections Enterprise may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- American Collections Enterprise cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• American Collections must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- American Collections must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• American Collections cannot threaten to have you arrested or imprisoned over unpaid debts.
+- American Collections cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove American Collections From Your Credit Report Today!